-Tuition and fees for audit students are the same as for regular students.
+Tuition and fees for audit students are the same as for regular students unless the student is eligible under the Special Provisions for Senior Citizens.

 Tutoring

 There is no charge to the student for tutoring services.

 Academic Success Center

 The Academic Success Center offers a large computer lab with multiple printers for student use and private study rooms with computers and whiteboards.
 The ASC organizes free tutoring to all RichmondCC students who are experiencing academic difficulty.
 Coordinators provide appropriate tutors and necessary study materials.
 Instruction is free, and there is no charge for the materials, reference guides, or tutors used by the students in the center.
 For more information go to http://richmondcc.edu/student-services/tutoring-services